 Vegetation Description

 Subalpine Conifer (SCN) The subalpine landscape is comprised of a mosaic of subalpine forests/woodlands, meadows, rock outcrops, and scrub vegetation types.
 Subalpine forests are open stands of conifers occurring on generally sandy soils or rocky slopes at elevations above the upper montane forest stands of Abies magnifica and Pinus contorta ssp. murrayana.
-Stand densities are low.
+Stand densities are relatively low.
 Many, but not all, species form shrubby krummholz forms of growth near their upper elevational limits (Fites-Kaufman 2007).

 Tsuga mertensiana is often the most common tree species and mixes with P. contorta ssp. murrayana, A. magnifica, and Pinus monticola.
 In some areas, P. contorta ssp. murrayana dominates post-disturbances stands.
 T. mertensiana seedlings are relatively shade tolerant compared to other subalpine conifers and do well under closed canopy conditions.
 P. albicaulis presence increases in the southern portion of the project area (Fites-Kaufman 2007, LandFire 2007a).